Ashley Graham’s Swimsuits For All Collaboration Gets Negative Reviews From Plus-Size Women

 “…when we heard about Ashley Graham’s second collab with Swimsuits For All, we knew it would be sexy.
 We were not wrong.”

-The ladies were thrilled to order several looks from the collection, however, their excitement soon dwindled as they began trying on Ashley’s famed swimsuits.
+The ladies were thrilled to order several looks from the collection.
+However, their excitement soon dwindled as they began trying on Ashley’s famed swimsuits.
 In fact, the title of the article states nobody was happy with how the suits fit.

 “4 women tried Ashley Graham’s swimsuits and here’s why no one was happy.”